 But is it not that the dreams are always opposite as it is for a while?

 It does not mean that because you dreamt of it, its manifestation is apparent.

-Not because that you dreamt of it happens exactly and immediately the way you expect it.
+Not because you dreamt of it happening exactly and immediately the way you expect it.